 Do not capitalize any part of the URL.
 Do not precede a link with “www” or “http://.”
 All links should be concluded with .com, .edu, .gov, .org, etc.

 YES: Visit springfield.edu for more information.
 Learn more at springfield.edu/academics.

-When writing about a vice president, utilize the word “for” to indicate the area he or she oversees.
+When writing about a vice president, use the word “for” to indicate the area they oversee.